EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 user <a href="https://www.flickr.com/photos/grongar/">Rebecca Siegel</a>
 (cropped)</small></div>

-Bucardo's much publicized ability to handle multiple data sources often raises questions about conflict resolution.
+Bucardo’s much publicized ability to handle multiple data sources often raises questions about conflict resolution.
 People wonder, for example, what happens when a row in one source database gets updated one way, and the same row in another source database gets updated a different way?
 This article will explain some of the solutions Bucardo uses to solve conflicts.
-The recently released [Bucardo 5.1.1](http://bucardo.org/wiki/Bucardo) has some new features for conflict handling, so make sure you use at least that version.
+The recently released [Bucardo 5.1.1](https://bucardo.org/wiki/Bucardo) has some new features for conflict handling, so make sure you use at least that version.

-[Bucardo](http://bucardo.org/wiki/Bucardo) does multi-source replication, meaning that users can write to more than one source at the same time.
-(This is also called multi-master replication, but "source" is a much more accurate description than "master").
+[Bucardo](https://bucardo.org/wiki/Bucardo) does multi-source replication, meaning that users can write to more than one source at the same time.
+(This is also called multi-master replication, but “source” is a much more accurate description than “master”).
 Bucardo deals in primary keys as a way to identify rows.
 If the same row has changed on one or more sources since the last Bucardo run, a conflict has arisen and Bucardo must be told how to handle it.
-In other words, Bucardo must decide which row is the "winner" and thus gets replicated to all the other databases.
+In other words, Bucardo must decide which row is the “winner” and thus gets replicated to all the other databases.

 For this demo, we will again use an Amazon AWS.
 See the [earlier post about Bucardo 5]( /blog/2014/06/23/bucardo-5-multimaster-postgres-released) for directions on installing Bucardo itself.
 Once it is installed (after the './bucardo install' step), we can create some test databases for our conflict testing.
-Recall that we have a handy database named "shake1".
-As this name can get a bit long for some of the examples below, let's make a few databases copies with shorter names.
-We will also teach Bucardo about the databases, and create a sync named "ctest" to replicate between them all:
+Recall that we have a handy database named “shake1”.
+As this name can get a bit long for some of the examples below, let’s make a few databases copies with shorter names.
+We will also teach Bucardo about the databases, and create a sync named “ctest” to replicate between them all:

 ```nohighlight
 createdb aa -T shake1